jarusll/the-logs/index.md

 Added base `fragments`.
 This will work for now.
 Since I have fragments up and running now would be a good time to look for a good git android app.
 Fragments can be anything which doesn't belong in diary or worth calling a good piece, its like youtube shorts or a 1 man twitter.

+Tomorrow, I edit my 2nd video with Kdenlive.
+I'll lookup some basic seo as well.

 Calling it a day, Night friend

 # 2022-04-04